RedisLabs/redislabs-docs/content/rv/api/concepts/tasks-management.md

 A task is identified using a `taskId` - a universally unique identifier (UUID) that identities the specific task, and contains contextual and status data on the API operation performed by the task.

-For a detailed description on how Tasks fit into the API processing and provisioning lifecycle, see "[Asynchronous operations]({{< relref  "rv/api/concepts/provisioning-lifecycle#asynchronous-operations">}})"
+For a detailed description on how Tasks fit into the API processing and provisioning lifecycle, see [Asynchronous operations]({{< relref "/rv/api/concepts/provisioning-lifecycle.md#asynchronous-operations" >}}).

 ### Task information